 - The local council must not have served an improvement notice or a notice of emergency works on the property in the last 6 months.

-Assuming that the landlord complies with the list above, the notice is likely to be valid.
+Assuming that the landlord complies with the list above, the notice is likely to be valid, and can be used to evict tenants in possession proceedings.

-After the landlord gives notice, they should keep a record of how they served the notice.
+After the landlord gives notice, they should keep a record of how they served Form 6A.
 An easy way of doing this is by filling in the certification of service form (N215).
 If the tenants don’t leave by the date specified on the notice, the landlord can use the completed N215 or notice to apply for an accelerated possession order.

-Can Landlords rectify mistakes and serve a valid Section 21 Notice?
+Can Landlords fix mistakes and serve a valid Section 21 Notice?

 The situation is more complicated with the deposit.
 If the landlord didn’t register the deposit in a deposit protection scheme and provide the prescribed notice within 30 days, the only way they can serve a valid Section 21 Notice is by giving back the deposit to the renter before serving the notice.
 Then they can serve a valid Section 21 Notice.